 - Quick release seat post clamp

-- Great geometry and build for the price
+- Great geometry for the price

 - Flat axle bolts